-Jane works in Business Development for a New South Wales (NSW) based company.
+Jane works as a Sales Representative for a New South Wales (NSW) based company.

 - Drives 15,000 km per annum

 - Earns $100,000 gross income per annum

 - Procure a Tesla Model 3 RWD ($63,900 MSRP) through a novated lease and a salary packaging arrangement through her employer.

 We have compared the costs of procuring the Model 3 through various finance arrangements over three years below.
 Note the total costs also reflect the potential tax benefits of each respective option.

 The FBT exempt novated lease provides the best financial return for Jane.
 After three years, she will be $12,166 better off compared to an outright purchase.
 The exclusion of FBT substantially improves the affordability of an electric car under a novated lease.

 The chart below provides a detailed breakdown of the costs and benefits across the different finance options over a three-year period.
 The big swing factor for novated leases is the absence of FBT payable.

 Electric vs. Petrol - Which is Cheaper Under a Novated Lease?

 One of the main barriers of electric car uptake is the higher upfront cost.
 While we are at a point where the total cost of ownership of an electric car is often lower than its petrol equivalent, the higher upfront cost still remains a barrier - actual and perceived.